 We are back for Fine Motor Fridays!
 This week we did some fun writing activities for kids on our super easy outdoor writing center!
-(Affiliate links are included in this post, thank you for supporting this blog!)
+(This post may contain affiliate links which won’t change your price but will share some commission.)

 The other night LalyDad and I were talking about how Miss Three (almost four!) has been showing interest in reading and writing more lately.
 I wanted to come up with some fun ways to work on that with her this summer and I remembered something I saw in the book Ready for Kindergarten by Deborah Stewart (Teach Preschool).
 She talked about setting up a writing center to encourage your child to explore different aspects of writing and reading.

 We don't have a designated space for this inside yet because Mister One likes to eat writing tools right now.
 We use crayons and markers, paint and chalk a lot but I don't have it all sitting out for use at any time.